← All workflows

 Why teams use it

-Reduce intake-to-decision turnaround from days to minutes with automated conflict screening and viability analysis
+Reduce intake-to-decision turnaround from days to minutes with AI-powered extraction and classification

 Questions